LostInBrittany/introduction-to-htmx-and-lit/todo-example/README.md

 - The `#todo-list` `div` is an **empty placeholder** where tasks will be displayed.
 - The form allows users to **input a task** and submit it.
 - **At this stage, the form does nothing yet**, submitting the form will trigger a default page reload.

+### Try it yourself
+- Open the file in a browser and observe the static layout.
+- Think about how you might add interactivity in the next steps.

 This is just a **static HTML structure**.
 In the next steps, we will enhance it with interactivity using **htmx**.